 But page speed is also critical for search engine optimization, perhaps less intuitively (SEO).

 Google revealed in 2010 that page speed would be used as one of their search index’s ranking criteria.

 Google revealed in 2017 that they would give even more attention to page speed, adding mobile site speed to rate sites on their “mobile-first” pages, or pages that individualize mobile site rankings.

-Google is now working with an Optimized Web Pages Project (AMP)-a project that seeks to make mobile devices load pages more quickly.
+Google later worked with Accelerated Mobile Pages Project (AMP) – a project that seeks to make mobile devices load pages more quickly.

 Parameters for measurement

 Page speed is a dynamic aspect, and it pays off to consider how it is being calculated to solve any difficulties relevant to it.

 Many metrics influence page speed or are linked to it: